Protecting Bystander Privacy via Selective Hearing in Audio LLMs: Acknowledgments

 \section{Acknowledgments}

 We thank Dongcheng Jiang, Xiaodong Wu, and Yifan Xu for their valuable insights on methods for collecting real scenario audios.
-This project is funded by Trinity College, Cambridge; and by the Generalitat Valenciana's project PROMETEO CIPROM/2023/23.
+We also appreciate the constructive feedback from the anonymous ACL reviewers, which helped improve this work.
+This project is funded by Trinity College, Cambridge, by a PROMETEO 2024 (CIPROM/2023/23) grant of Conselleria d’Educació, Universitats i Ocupació (Generalitat Valenciana), and by Grant PID2023-151536OB-100 funded by MICIU/AEI/10.13039/501100011033 and by ERDF/EU.